Special Educational Needs

 Support group timetables are set up at the start of every school year to match the needs of the children on roll.
 These groups are regularly reviewed throughout the school year, and may vary in line with the current SEND profiles and needs of our children.

-Early assessment of Literacy and Numeracy, by Class Teachers, the SENDCO and in some cases specialist teachers enables children to be placed in our targeted Literacy or Numeracy intervention groups, should they require this.
+Early assessment of English and maths by Class Teachers, the SENDCO and in some cases specialist teachers enables children to be placed in our targeted intervention groups, should they require this.
 These groups are usually of about 6 children.

 At Sacred Heart Catholic Primary School we provide a number of intervention groups as necessary including;

-• Literacy support to target key reading and writing skills;
+• English support to target key reading and writing skills;

-• Numeracy support focusing upon acquiring key skills and basic mathematical concepts;
+• Maths support focusing upon acquiring key skills and basic mathematical concepts;

 • Motor skills intervention groups;